MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/carousel.md

 ### Avoid auto-advance carousels

 - This is distracting for people with attention differences
-- Live carousel updates are noisy for the screen reader
+- Live carousel updates cause screen readers to speak excessive announcements every time the carousel advances, making it hard to navigate

 ## Code examples